The Ultimate Framework for Developing a LinkedIn Sales Strategy

 75-90% of LinkedIn users don’t respond to the average InMail.
 Why?
 Because when it comes to lead generation, most salespeople stick to the tried-and-true best practices that have supposedly worked for others.

 But here’s the thing about best practices — they’re generic, overused, and don’t consider your specific circumstances.
-To really outperform your competitors on LinkedIn, you need a sales strategy that’s truly personalized, based on your industry, audience, goals, and budget.
+To really outperform your competitors on LinkedIn, you need a LinkedIn sales strategy that’s truly personalized, based on your industry, audience, goals, and budget.

 This framework isn’t just a collection of tips and tricks like every other search result you see on Google.
 Instead, we’re here to give you the tools you need to come up with your own LinkedIn sales strategy.
 Want to know how to create a proven framework for your entire sales team on LinkedIn?
 Then keep reading!